 atelier198 (Klemens Franz)

-2 player boards, 14 contract tiles, 36 building tiles, 4 depot tiles, 2 player tokens, 10 wooden brick tokens, 8 wooden steel tokens, 6 wooden gold tokens, 1 wooden whiskey barrel, 1 score sheet & 1 rule book
+2 player boards, 14 contract tiles, 36 building tiles, 4 depot tiles, 2 player tokens, 10 wooden brick tokens, 8 wooden steel tokens, 6 wooden gold tokens, 1 wooden whiskey barrel & 1 rule book

 NOT A TOY!
 Choking hazard.
 Not suitable for children under three years.

 Today Glasgow is the biggest city in Scotland and third-biggest in the United Kingdom.
 Since the 18th century, the city of Glasgow saw a great restructuring.
 Merchants of the area took the lead in developing what became modern Glasgow, one of the first grid plan cities in Europe.
 In this competitive game for 2 players, you play as one of those merchants, brokering contracts at the docks and buying real estate with the hope of having the greatest contribution to the new city of Glasgow.

 The city hall is filled with every important person in the city.
 Nobles and rich merchants together enjoy the exquisit canapés, accompanied by good wine and even better Scottish whisky, while they are waiting for the mayor.
 Rumors say he is going to announce something important today.

 The room calms when the mayor finally arrives and everyone turns around to face him.
 After some last whispered comments from his attaché, the mayor finally turns to the crowd and starts talking: "Dear fellow citizens!
 Welcome to this social gathering of the most important people of our town.
 As I can see, the festivities have already begun, so let me come straight to the point.
 The city council has issued a plan to restructure our beautiful city in order to be ready for the future.
 This will involve a major overhaul of the streets and buildings, as well as …".